 - 3. Official transcripts from each college or university attended since high school showing evidence of an accredited bachelor's degree with a minimum 3.0 GPA (on a 4.0 scale).
-Applicants with a GPA of less than 3.0 who appear to be suitable candidates for the degree, may be admitted provisionally - 4.
-GMAT score: An acceptable score on the Graduate Management Admission Test (GMAT) taken within the last five years.
-The Graduate Record Examination (GRE) may be submitted in place of the GMAT. - 5.
-Two recommendations: academic and professional - 6.
+Applicants with a GPA of less than 3.0 who appear to be suitable candidates for the degree, may be admitted provisionally - 4.Two recommendations: academic and professional - 5.
 Interview: Students may be required to interview with the Director or Dean of the program.